AdamRaichu/highlightjs-lang-colorized/README.md

 A highlight.js grammar and css ruleset which colorizes Minecraft's lang code such that the values match what it would look like in-game.
 Supports Java and Bedrock edition's different rendering rules.

-> **Note**: This repository is not done yet, but when it is this warning will be removed.

 ## Usage

 ### Browser